Mill Mountain Zoo

-The Mill Mountain Zoo is a zoo located atop Mill Mountain in Roanoke, Virginia, United States.
-When it opened in 1952, the zoo was operated by the City of Roanoke.
-In 1976, the city turned its operation over to the Roanoke Jaycees.
-The Jaycees operated the zoo until 1988 when its operation was handed over to the non-profit Blue Ridge Zoological Society (BRZS).
-The BRZS still serves as the operator and fund raiser for the zoo.
+Mill Mountain Zoo is a non-profit zoo located atop Mill Mountain in Roanoke, Virginia, dedicated to fostering connections between people and wildlife to promote conservation and environmental stewardship.
+The zoo emphasizes educational programs, conservation initiatives, and interactive animal experiences to encourage appreciation for biodiversity.

+Highlighting species native to the Appalachian and Blue Ridge Mountains, such as red wolves, bald eagles, and black bears, the zoo celebrates regional ecosystems while supporting global conservation efforts for animals like snow leopards and red pandas.
+As a non-profit, all donations and purchases directly support the zoo's mission to preserve wildlife and ecosystems for future generations.

 History

+The zoo opened as the Children’s Zoo in 1952.
+Originally operating with a fairy tale and nursery rhyme theme, the zoo had various structures and attractions that paid homage to popular children’s stories, including the schoolhouse from "Mary Had a Little Lamb", the houses from the "Three Little Pigs", and the shoe from "There Was an Old Woman Who Lived in a Shoe", which stood at the entrance to the zoo.
+In its early years, most of the animals on exhibit were native to the area, with a notable exception being a group of prairie dogs that were brought from Texas.

 With its location atop Mill Mountain not being conducive to a major expansion, a proposal was developed in 1984 to relocate the zoo to a 400 acre tract adjacent to the Blue Ridge Parkway to be called the Blue Ridge Zoo.
 This proposal was later abandoned in favor of the development of Virginia's Explore Park at that location.
-After the failed relocation proposal, the Blue Ridge Zoological Society voted in 1988 to keep the zoo permanently atop Mill Mountain.
+After the failed relocation proposal, the newly-established Blue Ridge Zoological Society voted in 1988 to keep the zoo permanently atop Mill Mountain.
 As part of this decision, a 10-year master plan, called Zoo 2001, was completed in 1991, with some of its suggestions implemented over the course of the next decade.

+The zoo was accredited by the Association of Zoos and Aquariums (AZA) from 1995 to 2016.
+Due to the zoo's financial situation at the time, the AZA declined to renew its accreditation, but the organization upheld that the zoo continued to excel in its general operation and animal welfare.
+Since 2019, Mill Mountain Zoo has retained accreditation through the Zoological Association of America (ZAA).

-In June 2021, the zoo completed its largest capital project in three decades and added a black bear, heritage goats, hogs, turkeys and other animals.
+In June 2021, the zoo completed its largest capital project in three decades and added a black bear, heritage goats, hogs, and other animals.